 Pongo Poetry Project’s mission is to engage youth in writing poetry to inspire healing and growth.
 In the spring of 2022, Pongo began mentoring poetry with young people at the Echo Glen Children’s Center, a juvenile institution for youth serving criminal sentences.
 Studies of incarcerated youth indicate that up to 70% suffer from a mental health disorder and that many have experienced childhood trauma.
 The isolation, economic upheaval, and turmoil of the last two years have only exacerbated this issue.
 Youth at Echo Glen have endured significant mental and emotional challenges in the last two years, including increased rates of depression, anxiety, sleep issues, and behavioral challenges.

 Pongo believes there is power in creative expression, and articulating one’s pain to an empathetic audience.
 Through this special monthly column in partnership with the South Seattle Emerald, Pongo invites readers to bear witness to the pain, resilience, and creative capacity of youth whose voices and perspectives are too often relegated to the periphery.
-To partner with Pongo in inspiring healing and relief in youth coping with mental and emotional turmoil, register for Speaking Volumes 2022, its fall celebration.
+To learn more about Pongo’s work of inspiring healing and relief among youth coping with mental and emotional turmoil, join the Pongo Poetry Circle today.

 Different Colors in My Life